Xtra-Computing/thundersvm/python/README.md

 python test.py
 ```
 ## Scikit-learn wrapper interface
+### Prerequisites
+* numpy
+* scipy
+* sklearn
 ### Usage
-The usage of thundersvm scikit interface is similar to scikit.svm.
+The usage of thundersvm scikit interface is similar to sklearn.svm.

 This scikit-learn wrapper interface has issues with **Python 3 on Windows** for unknown reasons.
 If your project uses Python 3, please use our simple Python interface.